-Eggs are one of the amazing benefits of having chickens in your care – along with companionship and having a coveted family pet and honorary member.
-But if you’re brand new to chickens, or if you’re trying to make sense of all the old wives tales out there, you might wonder “how often do chickens lay eggs anyway?”
+Eggs are one of the amazing benefits of having chickens – in addition to their great companionship and equistite bug eating skills.
+But if you’re new to chickens, or if you are trying to make sense of all the old wives’ tales out there, you might wonder things like when do chickens start laying eggs or how often do chickens lay eggs…and more.

 - The season